 The original Provider may claim an Outcome where a Participant is transferred from them to a different Provider and the Participant is tracking towards an Outcome as long as the Participant was on the Provider's Caseload at the Job Placement Start Date or the Outcome Start Date.

 3.5.
 Exits

-Participants may be Exited if they no longer wish to participate, are not participating in TtW appropriately or are no longer eligible.
-This will usually happen automatically but there are some instances where Providers can manually Exit Participants.
+Participants may be Exited from TtW if they no longer wish to participate, are not participating in TtW appropriately or are no longer eligible.